RomanAlexandroff/42-Prague-Smart-Sign/README.md

 This project is a group effort of various 42 students with support from the 42 Prague Bocal team.
 Here they are:
 - raleksan — firmware and electronic hardware developer.
 Made the idea reality,
 - gsura — motivation supporter and graphics designer.
 Pitched the idea to Bocal so well they ended up asking for two devices,
-- Colin — hardware development and 3D printing.
+- Cullen — hardware development and 3D printing.
 Created beautiful and functional incasement for the electronics,
 - arosado- — 42 API expert.
 Tought how to get the data from the 42 servers.

 The project is based on Jean-Marc Zingg's [GxEPD2](https://github.com/ZinggJM/GxEPD2) library for e-paper displays.